 It is common for organizations to send several racial affinity groups through the Brave Space online program.
-If you are an organization and have a number of racial affinity groups interested in participating in this program, your organization may want to designate a coordinator (DC) who will interface with our organization for the application and group payment details.
-Click here to contact us.
+If you are an organization and have a number of racial affinity groups interested in participating in this program, your organization may want to designate a coordinator (DC) who will interface with our organization for the application and group payment details. [email protected].

 We are happy to support any registration or sign-in inquiries.
 Teachable, our online learning platform, has proven to be intuitive and easy to use.
 Therefore, we ask students to first utilize the Teachable help features to resolve technical issues should they arise.

-Brave Space is designed to enrich racial awareness and understanding.
+Brave Space is designed to enrich racial awareness and leadership impact.
 However, we do not track, measure, or evaluate your participation in this program.
 For these reasons, we do not offer CEUs.

-Yes, you will receive a Certificate of Completion upon completion of this course.
+Yes, you will receive a Certificate of Completion.

 This is not a train-the-trainer program.
 Your Certificate of Completion does not certify you to teach, replicate, or use the content in this program.
 Your certificate simply acknowledges that you have completed the course.
 Under no circumstances should you use the content of this program outside of this program.

-Much has been considered when pricing Brave Space.
-We have made every attempt to keep our fees for this 12-month immersive comparatively low and qualitatively high to ensure the utmost inclusivity and accessibility for all.
+Much has been considered in pricing Brave Space to ensure the utmost inclusivity and accessibility.
+We have made every effort to keep our fees for this 12-month program comparatively low and the quality of our programming high, yet it can still be financially challenging for some.